SMSVerificationXYZ/smsverification-php/README.md

 # SMSVerification PHP library
-To use our API, you would need a SMSVerification account.
-You can sign up [here](https://smsverification.xyz/register "here") in case you do not have one.
+This is the development branch.
+In case you are looking to use our API, please head to the main branch as of this branch may not be stable.

 ------------